coindxter/linshield/README.md

   ```sh
   pip install openai
   ```
-* github token for cloning the repo\Contact me for the token
+* github token for cloning the repo.
+Contact me for the token